AsherDoesTechs/AsherDoesTechs/README.md

 ### 🔁 Daily Quote

 <!--START_SECTION:quote-->
-> It is difficult to free fools from the chains they revere.  — Voltaire
+> Your world is a living expression of how you are using and have used your mind. — Earl Nightingale
 <!--END_SECTION:quote-->